10+ Spectacular Road Trips in South Africa You Can’t Miss!

 Located in the stunning Mpumalanga province, it’s one of those destinations that doesn’t look real.

 Seriously.
-I spent two days driving around the Panorama Route, ticked off five waterfalls, and that wasn’t all of them!
+I spent two days driving around the Panorama Route, ticking off five waterfalls, and that wasn’t all of them!

 If you’re a nature lover like me and you’re all about proving TLC wrong, you will lose your sh*t here.

-It’s also one of the cheapest road trips in South Africa with entrance fees to most attractions costing a measly R10.00 – R20.00.
+It’s also one of the cheapest road trips in South Africa, with entrance fees to most attractions costing less than R100.00 per person.

 Panorama Route Road Trip Highlights